fstrauf/roadvagabonds/content/blog/troopy-fitout-thorburns-45L-watertank/index.md

 categories: ["troopy"]
 ---

-Mocking around with jerrycans for too long, spilling them, taking up space inside etc. we decided to get a water tank that fits underneath our 78 series.<!-- end -->
+Messing around with jerrycans for too long, spilling them, taking up space inside etc. we decided to get a water tank that fits underneath our 78 series.<!-- end -->

 ---